The substrate of flow

 Temporal by default

-When everything is a stream, the distinction between database, API, filesystem, and message queue disappears.
-There are only datoms flowing through time, and you decide which streams to read and write.
+When everything is a stream, the boundaries between database, filesystem, API, and message queue dissolve.
+There are only paths in a namespace, and datoms flowing through time.

 The Flow of the Dao